Kavyapriyakp/Telecome-Consumer-Complaints-Data-Analytics-PYTHON/README.md

 # Telecome-Consumer-Complaints-Data-Analytics-PYTHON
 Data Dictionary
-Ticket #: Ticket number assigned to each complaint Customer Complaint: Description of complaint
+-Ticket #: Ticket number assigned to each complaint -Customer Complaint: Description of complaint
-Date: Date of complaint
+-Date: Date of complaint
-Time: Time of complaint
+-Time: Time of complaint
-Received Via: Mode of communication of the complaint
+-Received Via: Mode of communication of the complaint
-City: Customer city
+-City: Customer city
-State: Customer state
+-State: Customer state
-Zipcode: Customer zip
+-Zipcode: Customer zip
-Status: Status of complaint Filing on behalf of someone
+-Status: Status of complaint Filing on behalf of someone

 Analysis Task
 - Import data into Python environment.